5. Operating Models¶

 To operationalise them, a software implementation must be executed and turned into up-and-running services, providing traceable evidence of correct executions.

-While the governance of the Gaia-X Conformity rules and process is and will stay under the control of the Gaia-X Association, the Gaia-X Compliance Service will go through several mutually non-exclusive deployment scenarios1.
+While the governance of the Gaia-X Compliance rules and process is and will stay under the control of the Gaia-X Association, the Gaia-X Compliance Service will go through several mutually non-exclusive deployment scenarios1.

 During the pilot phase, the current, non-final deployment is described below.